Character Development and Character Arc

 Stage three: Taking a deeper dive with your characters

-So what do you do if you need to describe several dozen characters, but don’t have a crisp image in your mind regarding the appearance, age, dress, and mannerisms of them all.
+So what do you do if you need to describe several dozen characters, but don’t have a crisp image in your mind regarding the appearance, age, dress, and mannerisms of them all, let alone the words to describe each character?
 Well, fortunately this planet has several billion people presently residing on it (as well as pictures dating back centuries), and any one of them can be used to generate concrete descriptions for your characters.
 Begin by simply browsing photographs (or even YouTube videos) until you find a likely candidate, someone who feels like a close fit for the person you want to detail, then start describing their appearance in complete sentences.

 Anything that strikes you as interesting coming out of this process can be used for your characters, as there will be little if any connection between the photograph and the image your description evokes within your reader (unless you pick a uniquely identifiable figure like Abraham Lincoln in his top hat).
 You might even discover that looking at a given picture suggests some personality traits as well, as your imagination adds its own input to the process.
 Feel free to mix and match from multiple sources to create original characters that are an amalgam of several images as well as your own robust imaginings.